BEN10KOFFI/Movie-recommender-systems/README.md

 ## 🧠 Learning Models

-This project contrasts two recommendation paradigms:
+The project contrasts two recommendation paradigms:

 * **Content-based filtering**, which builds a profile for each user using item metadata
 * **Collaborative filtering**, which exploits the preferences of similar users, even when explicit data is missing